Easy Interval Method available in English, German and Dutch (see below)

 Ken S, USA: "As an over 65-year-old experienced runner, Easy Interval Method (EIM) is a preferred training method over the frequented stress and injury-related traditional methods of training.
 EIM benefits: less stress on my joints, improved recovery, performance, health, enjoyment from running.
 I highly recommend it."

-"The brilliance in this method of training (among other aspects) is the duration of the recovery.
+Rodney M. (USA): "The brilliance in this method of training (among other aspects) is the duration of the recovery.
 Another aspect that I like about EIM is that it is not just focused on aerobic/anaerobic metabolic conditioning but is looking at the effect the training has on the nervous system and the muscle-skeleton system.
 Lok talks about "reactivity" or "bounce" you get from more exposure to faster paced running.
 This increase in what exercise physiologists call leg spring stiffness helps with running economy.
 I highly recommend getting this book.
 This method is especially useful to those that want an alternative to high-volume training or want to gain the benefits of interval training in a gentler way.
 I think masters runners, in particular, would benefit well from this kind of programming."

-Stephen C, USA: "Where has this book been my entire running and coaching life?
+"Where has this book been my entire running and coaching life?
 This book encapsulates the why and how of what I experienced haphazardly.
 I’ve immediately switched to this methodology, and am using it for the many dozens of runners I coach.
 In my runners I’ve seen immediate results."

-Comment of Manuel (USA): "This is simply the best training advice I have ever read.
+"This is simply the best training advice I have ever read.
 As a young runner I ran some pretty good times but always got injured from pushing my body beyond what it could handle.
 I discovered this book at age 65 and wish I had known this training approach 40 years ago.
 Klaas Lok has the resumé to speak with authority, and this book is a gift to runners of all abilities.
 I enjoy my training more than ever and have a “lift” in my legs I haven’t felt in years.
 Highly recommended!"

 "A different approach"

-Dutchman Dirk Eidhof: "I am just a casual runner, for a few years already, but only for six months I am running with real pleasure.
+Dutchman Dirk Eidhof: "I am just a casual runner, for a few years already, but only since six months I am running with real pleasure.
 The reason?
 The book of Klaas Lok.
 Since I apply this way of training my aerobic endurance has improved a lot and have run many PB's (43 min at 10K at the moment).
 Also important: training is not just 3x a week making mileage, but each time a different session.
 Highly recommended!"

-E-mail message from Andreas K. (35 yr), Germany: " I'm totally convinced by the EIM.
+Andreas K. (35 yr), Germany: " I'm totally convinced by the EIM.
 My threshold, endurance and power are on a new level.
 With the EIM I've got the feeling that I found the missing piece in my training.
 In a 4-Mile race my goal was to run sub 20'.
 I ran 19:04 (2:58/k pace).
-I never thought I could compete at such a level."
-In 2022, Andreas K (at age 36) prepared himself for his first marathon using the EIM, without any long runs, just EIM interval training.
-"As it was my first marathon I ran (too) conservatively (2:23:20 - splits 1:12:38/1:10:42), but I ran strong, controlled and the race felt quite easy."
+I never thought I could compete at such a level.
+I feel like an aerobic monster".

 "Truly differentiated training philosophy"